microsoft/vscode/extensions/typescript-language-features/web/README.md

    - looks like `isWeb()` is a way to check for being on the web
 - [ ] create multiple watchers
    - on-demand instead of watching everything and checking on watch firing
-- [ ] Find out scheme the web actually uses instead of vscode-test-web (or switch over entirely to isWeb)
+- [x] Find out scheme the web actually uses instead of vscode-test-web (or switch over entirely to isWeb)
 - [ ] Need to parse and pass args through so that the syntax server isn't hard-coded to actually be another semantic server
 - [ ] clear out TODOs
+- [ ] think about implementing all the other ServerHost methods
+  - also copy details from previous implementation (although it's syntax-only so only covers part)
+- [ ] organise webServer.ts into multiple files

 ### Bugs

 - [ ] Response `seq` is always 0.
 - [ ] current method of encoding /scheme/authority means that (node) module resolution looks for /scheme/node_modules and /node_modules
   - even though they can't possibly exist
-  - probably not a problem though
+  - probably not a problem thoughG
 - [x] problems pane doesn't clear problems issued on tsconfig.
   - This is a known problem in normal usage as well.
 - [x] renaming a file throws a No Project error to the console.